-When Mary Pickford revised her will in 1971, she empowered and authorized three named directors to form a non-profit corporation upon her death.
-When Pickford’s estate was probated in 1982, instead of creating a new foundation, the directors activated the long dormant “Mary Pickford Foundation” that was originally formed by Pickford in the 1950s.
-In 1982, the Mary Pickford Foundation – with assets of only $312 – received $8 million from the Pickford estate, the bulk coming from the sale of Pickfair and the $3 million she reinvested from the sale of United Artists.
-Since then, the Mary Pickford Foundation has disbursed almost $20 million in charitable giving, and currently has assets of $17 million.
+When Mary Pickford revised her will in 1971, she liked the idea proposed by her longtime trusted financial advisor, Ed Stotsenberg, to leave the bulk of her estate to a foundation and she authorized three named directors, including Stotsenberg, to form a non-profit corporation upon her death.
+When Pickford’s estate was probated in 1982, instead of creating a new foundation, the directors activated the long dormant “Mary Pickford Foundation,” originally formed by Pickford in the 1950s.
+In 1982, the Mary Pickford Foundation – with assets of only $312 – received $8 million from the Pickford estate, most of it coming from the sale of Pickfair and the $3 million she reinvested from the sale of United Artists.
+Since then, the Mary Pickford Foundation has disbursed almost $20 million in charitable giving.

-It was Pickford herself who decided to give prints of her films to the Library of Congress to preserve, with the hope that they would be of interest and scientific value for future generations in showing the development of the motion picture art and science.
+It was Pickford herself who decided to preserve her films by housing them at the Library of Congress, with the hope that they would be of interest and scientific value for future generations.
+As early as 1934, Pickford donated a collection of her costumes to what is now the Museum of Natural History in Los Angeles and the Foundation has maintained that connection by gifting more of her costumes to that institution.
 In January of 1979, just before her death, she placed her substantial collection of photographs, documents and other memorabilia at the Academy of Motion Picture Arts and Sciences library to establish The Mary Pickford Collection for use by students and scholars.
 In 1983, the Mary Pickford Foundation granted money as well as documents, scrapbooks, materials and memorabilia to the Academy’s Mary Pickford Collection.

 In 1997, the current generation of directors was appointed to the Board by the original directors named by Mary in her will.
-The current directors have increased donations for education and maintained endowments at more than ten universities and colleges.
-Every year, over two dozen students receive scholarships in Mary Pickford’s name.
+Since then the Foundation has increased donations for education and maintained endowments at more than twenty universities and colleges.
+Every year, over forty students receive scholarships in Mary Pickford’s name.

 Elaina is an award-winning documentary filmmaker with a degree in Film History and Criticism from the University of Texas at Austin.
 She previously worked with the Pickford Foundation as manager of their library from 1996 to 2001.
 Her documentaries include Louise Brooks: Looking for Lulu, Clara Bow: Discovering the ‘It’ Girl, In Mary’s Shadow: The Story of Jack Pickford, and Captured on Film: The True Story of Marion Davies.
 Elaina produced, edited, co-wrote and directed the film Rita in 2002 for Turner Classic Movies & Playboy Entertainment, Inc., and Gangland: Bullets Over Hollywood for Starz Encore Entertainment in 2006.
 In 2008, she produced, co-wrote and edited a documentary on early film censorship, Why Be Good?
 Sexuality & Censorship in Early Cinema, for Hugh M. Hefner and Playboy Entertainment, Inc. Clara Bow: Discovering the ‘It’ Girl won the gold Telly Award in 2000, and Captured on Film: The True Story of Marion Davies won an Aurora Award in 2002.

-Cari is the award-winning author of Without Lying Down: Frances Marion and the Powerful Women of Early Hollywood and four other non-fiction books including her latest, Joseph P. Kennedy Presents: His Hollywood Years.
+Cari is the award-winning author of Without Lying Down: Frances Marion and the Powerful Women of Early Hollywood and five other non-fiction books including her latest, My First Time in HOllywood: Stories from the Pioneers, Dreamers and Misfits who made the Movies.
 She is the only person to twice be named an Academy of Motion Pictures Arts and Sciences Scholar.
-She has also written and produced documentaries and appeared in many as a film historian including Turner Classic Movie’s Moguls and Movie Stars and Mark Cousin’s The Story of Film.
+She has also written and produced documentaries and appeared in many including Turner Classic Movie’s Moguls and Movie Stars and Mark Cousin’s The Story of Film.
 She writes for Vanity Fair and is a judge for the Los Angeles Times Book Awards.